KubeRocketCI/docs/docs/developer-guide/local-development.md

 # Operator Development

-This page is intended for developers with the aim to share details on how to set up the local environment and start coding in Go language for EPAM Delivery Platform.
+This page is intended for developers with the aim to share details on how to set up the local environment and start coding in Go language for KubeRocketCI.

 ## Prerequisites

 * [Git](https://github.com/git-guides/install-git) is installed;

-* One of our [repositories](https://github.com/epam/edp-install/blob/master/README.md) where you would like to contribute is cloned locally;
+* One of our [repositories](https://github.com/epam/edp-install/blob/master/README.md#edp-repositories-description) where you would like to contribute is cloned locally;

 * [Docker](https://docs.docker.com/engine/install/) is installed;